hernandezb3/llama-on-uconn-hpc/README.md

 ### Enable Graphics Forwarding
 Displaying program graphics, like a plot or graph output, requires an X11 Window System to enable graphics forwarding.
 Graphics forwarding is how graphics are sent from a remote host (i.e., the HPC cluster) to the local client (i.e., your computer).
 [XQuartz](https://www.xquartz.org) is the X11 Window System for MacOS.
 The X11 Window System requirements will vary by OS and by computer.
 Some Windows users may need to install [VcXsrv] (https://sourceforge.net/projects/vcxsrv/) while Linux users don't need to install an X11 Window System.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

+### Transfer Files
+FileZilla is a File Transfer Protocol (FTP) allowing files to be transferred between your computer and HPC over the internet.
+The Python script and the files it references need to be transferred to HPC.
+Note that since the transfer occurs over the internet,

+Following the steps [here](https://kb.uconn.edu/space/SH/26033783688/File+Transfer), transfer these files to your HPC account:
+- classify_with_ollama.py
+- test_ollama.py
+- requirements.txt
+- library
+    - fit.py
+    - secrets.py
+    - start.py
+- data
+    - test_prompt.csv
+    - test_data.csv

 ### Login to HPC
 Login to HPC uses a Secure Shell (SSH) protocol, a method for secure remote login between your computer and HPC.
 MacOS and Linux OS users can login to HPC using the default Terminal application.
-For Windows OS, [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol.
+For Windows OS, [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol and has a different process for logging in.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

 To login to Storrs HPC from a MacOS computer, run the following in Terminal:
 ```